-- Gross Value Added (GVA) is projected to be 15% (£100 billion) higher than business as usual projections. - Productivity would be 4% higher. - > 850,000 additional jobs would be created.
+- Gross Value Added (GVA) is projected to be 15% (£100 billion) higher than business as usual projections. - Productivity would be 4% higher. - \cdot 850,000 additional jobs would be created.

 Specifically, the NPIER identified that improving connectivity is key to seizing the economic prize, making the North a more attractive and buoyant marketplace, and, since its publication, significant progress has been made in developing the case for strategic transport investment across the North of England.
-Transport for the North (TfN), with its Partners, is currently developing a multi-modal Strategic Transport Plan (STP) and accompanying long term TfN Investment Programme to support the people and businesses across the North to create a stronger, more diverse and resilient place for people to live, commute, and do business.